eclipse-iofog/documentation/architecture/k8s/README.md

 # Use Cases

-The following use cases are achieved through the following Custom Resources and corresponding Custom Controllers (in Operator):
+The following use cases are achieved through these Custom Resources and their corresponding Custom Controllers (in Operator):

 * Control Plane
 * Agent